The solution isn’t for Oprah to run for president. It’s to listen to women everywhere.

 Migrant workers need rights and safety nets, yet sob stories of abuse will not bring about such change.
 Organizing, on the other hand, will.

-Join us as Premilla Nadasen discusses and signs her new book, telling the stories of African American domestic workers and the little-known history of the domestic worker movement with perspectives on race, labor, feminism, and organizing.
+Join us for an engaging conversation on black women and work in the U.S. as Premilla Nadasen discusses and signs her new book, telling the stories of African American domestic workers and the little-known history of the domestic worker movement.

 Greedy CEOs are pitting elderly Americans against the workers who care for them.